cis1912/website/content/lectures/lec03.md

 ## YAML (YAML Ain't Markup Language)

-What does Docker compose actually look like?
+What does Docker Compose actually look like?
 The configuration is written in a language called YAML.
 This is great for a lot of reasons: YAML is a simple and human-readable config language, it is standard across many infrastructure tools like Kubernetes and Continuous Integration, and it has types which will prevent us from making some major mistakes.
 The grammar of YAML is made up of these base types:

 - Scalar
   - String